Best NPC Generators for Dungeons & Dragons in 2026

 ToolTypeStrengths

 Tabletop Arc NPC GeneratorAIFree.
 Theme, setting, tone, and optional detail.
 Outputs name, race, class, appearance, personality, motivation, secret, quirk.
-Fits into Tabletop Arc’s campaign pipeline so NPCs can become Lore Wall entries.
+Fits into Tabletop Arc's campaign pipeline so NPCs become Lore Wall entries with evidence-grounded continuity across sessions.

 Eigengrau NPC GeneratorMixedGenerates detailed NPCs with backstory, personality, and hooks.
 Often used for inspiration; output can be lengthy.
 Free to use.